Skip to content

 • Are they dying to know about this?

-Notice that a topic like “how great our product is” will dissolve into jello when you pour the sulphuric acid of the above questions onto it.
+Notice how a topic like “how great our product is” dissolves when you consider those questions.
+It’s like pouring sulphuric acid on to jello.

-If there’s anything left at the bottom of the barrel after the acid drains off, you may have a topic worth developing.
+If there’s anything left at the bottom of the barrel after the acid drains out, you may have a topic worth developing.

-Suggestion: Make sure that the topic you’re writing about matters to your prospects.
+Tip: Make sure the topic you’re writing about matters to your prospects.
 If in doubt, ask them.

-Stop selling tip #5: Push vague ideas into concrete features and real-world benefits
+Stop selling tip #5: Push vague ideas into real-world benefits

-Even in a backgrounder white paper that’s all about a product, you must stress concrete features and real-world benefits.
+Even in a backgrounder all about a product, stress concrete features and real-world benefits.

-The fact that code is written in the C# programming language is simply a fact about the product.
+The fact that code is written in the C# programming language is just a fact about the product.
 To most readers, it’s an inconsequential fact.

-Dissolve that in the acid of the three questions above, and all you’ll have left will be a few wisps of smoke.
+Dissolve that in the acid of the three questions above, and all you have left is a few wisps of smoke.

 As a white paper writer, you must push the laundry list of facts about a product into something your readers care about, something that speaks to them.